OthankQ/100-days-of-code/r1-log.md

 ### R2D15

 Wrote a model that classifies what type of iris species the given data is.
 Also brushed upon Python classes.

+### R2D16

+Got an email from Google Japan I applied a few days back saying there will be an online coding quiz next week.
+Going over basic algorithms with Python like recursive and arrays.